stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 The draw order of the judgment and combo actors is checked every frame, so if it changes during gameplay, the change takes effect immediately.

+### Hold Judgments

+Displaying hold judgments such as "OK" or "NG" should be handled by an actor in Graphics/NoteColumn layers.lua.

 ### Alpha/glow and transform mods